AnnaSKalinova/Exercise-repo/README.md

 # Exercise-repo
-This project will contain...
-Repository made for exercises.
+Repo made for exercises.
-Hello, again!!!
+We resolved the conflict!